sidwellr/schotter/schotter4.md

 That image was captured by pressing 'S', which saves the frame to the file "schotter4.png" in the directory the program was started from.
 But it only saves one frame; how can we save a clip from the animation?
 Nannou doesn't provide a method for video capture, so instead we need to save a sequence of frames and use another program to generate a video from those frames.
 Let's implement this, using 'R' for "record" to both start and stop the recording.

 In order to treat the sequence of images as a single thing, let's create a directory to store them in.
-Since Nannou doesn't provide access to a file selection dialog, we'll create a directory named "schotter4_frames" in the directory the program was started from.
+Since nannou doesn't provide access to a file selection dialog, we'll create a directory named "schotter4_frames" in the directory the program was started from.
 The image files themselves will be named "schotter####.png" where #### starts with 0001 and increases with each image.
 This convention is easy for video production programs to read.

 We'll need to add three new items to the model:
 * frames_dir: the name of the directory where the frames will be stored,
 * cur_frame: an integer containing the current frame number to use in the file name, and
 * recording: a boolean that is true if we are recording and false if not.

-So we add three lines to ```struct Model```:
+So we add three lines to `struct Model`:

 ```
 frames_dir: String,